Lawrence Tibbett: Biography

 Tibbett made his first recordings for the Victor Talking Machine Company in 1926.
 He recorded exclusively for Victor/RCA Victor for his entire career.

 In the early 1930s, Tibbett also appeared in movies, after getting his start at Neely Dickson's Hollywood Community Theater.
 His sojourn in Hollywood proved brief, although he was nominated for the Academy Award for Best Actor for his first film, The Rogue Song, a 1930 Metro-Goldwyn-Mayer production with Laurel and Hardy, shot in two-color Technicolor (only a few minutes of footage of the film, as well as the complete soundtrack, is known to survive today).
 Soon after, he starred in another MGM musical film, New Moon, opposite Grace Moore and The Cuban Love Song (1931), with Lupe Vélez.
 In 1935, he appeared in Metropolitan for 20th Century-Fox.
 This film is notable for its extensive segments of Tibbett's performing operatic arias in a stage setting.
 He also starred in the film The Prodigal in 1931 with Esther Ralston and Roland Young in which he sings "Without a Song."
 His final film was Under Your Spell in 1936.
 Also during the 1930s, Tibbett had a domestic radio program sponsored by the Packard Motor Car Company of America on which he sang formal music.
 The company chose him to announce the Packard 120 to the world on air; he drove one.
 When the firm wanted to sell less expensive cars, they persuaded him to add popular tunes to his repertoire in order to boost sales.
 He also appeared on Your Hit Parade.

-In 1936, with violinist Jascha Heifetz, he founded the American Guild of Musical Artists, the most important labor union for solo performing artists.
+In 1936, with violinist Jascha Heifetz, he founded the American Guild of Musical Artists, a labor union for solo performing artists.
 He was the guild's proactive president for 17 years.
-His forceful and articulate advocacy of artistic causes was unique in its day.
+His articulate advocacy of artistic causes was unique in its day.

 In January 1937, during a rehearsal onstage at the Met for Richard Hageman's opera Caponsacchi, Tibbett accidentally stabbed a long-time member of the chorus, Joseph Sterzini, during a fight scene, causing a small wound in Sterzini's hand.
 Sterzini, who suffered from high blood pressure, died later that day.

 After his operatic career concluded, Tibbett performed in musicals and plays in the early 1950s.
 He spent a summer in stock as the Reverend Davidson in Rain and played Captain Hook in a short-lived tour of the John Burrell staging of Peter Pan that was mounted for Jean Arthur and featured a musical score by the young Leonard Bernstein.
 Veronica Lake played Peter.
 Most notably, Tibbett took over the Italian operatic bass Ezio Pinza's role in Fanny during its original run on Broadway.